-Houghton’s most prestigious and highly-selective music awards are the Music Presidential Scholarship, Fortissimo Scholarship, and Forte Scholarship.
-These awards are offered annually to outstanding entering first-year student majoring in music.
+Houghton’s most prestigious and highly-selective music award, the Music Presidential Scholarship, is offered annually to an outstanding entering first-year student majoring in music.

 In addition to being a first-year student pursuing a bachelor’s degree in music, eligibility for this award is based on the following criteria: